SeleniumAutomationDacastano/PerfBootcamp/PetStorePostmanCollection/README.md

 Hello!

-To run this Postman Collection, just download it or clone it into your local and follow either one of the following sets of steps:
+To run this Postman Collection, just download it or clone it into your local and follow the steps:

+Note: You might need to install Node.js, npm, and Newman so just follow the easy steps described in this video https://www.youtube.com/watch?v=R7P5gIF9ZgU&ab_channel=QASCRIPT

 ***CLI Version***

-1.Open your command line window of choice (I used GitBash) 2.Execute either of these commands below (replace with your own path info if you are targeting the downloaded collection instead) :
+1.Open your command line window of choice (I used GitBash)

+2.Execute either of these commands below (replace with your own path info if you are targeting the downloaded collection instead) :

      -Local folder URL:

      newman run "C:\Users\Diego\Downloads\Pet's Store.postman_collection.json"